translate/pootle/docs/server/commands.rst

    175045 translations to index

-This command is capable of importing translations from several files in different formats at once:
+This command is capable of importing translations in multiple formats from several files and directories at once:

 .. code-block:: bash

-   (env) $ pootle update_tmserver --tm=mozilla --project="Foo 1.7" foo.po bar.tmx eggs.xliff bacon.ts
+   (env) $ pootle update_tmserver --tm=mozilla --project="Foo 1.7" bar.tmx foo.xliff fr/

 Use :option:`--target-language` to specify the target language ISO code for the